-Our primary uses of capital are, and we expect will continue to be, funding research efforts and the development of our product candidates, compensation and related expenses, hiring additional staff (including clinical, scientific, operational, financial, and management personnel) and costs associated with operating as a public company.
-We expect to incur substantial expenditures in the foreseeable future for the development and potential commercialization of our product candidates.
+Our primary uses of capital have been directed towards the research and development of our product candidates, compensation of employees, and costs associated with operating as a public company.
+We expect to incur substantial expenditures in the foreseeable future in order to develop and commercialize our product candidates.